Skip to content

 Queue dashboard

-When queues are configured in .aegis.py, a one-line strip sits just above the status bar in every conversation showing live per-queue depth and the most recent in-flight worker.
+When queues are configured in .aegis.yaml, a one-line strip sits just above the status bar in every conversation showing live per-queue depth and the most recent in-flight worker.
 Press Ctrl+D to expand into a full-screen modal with QUEUES / IN-FLIGHT / QUEUED / RECENT bands and a detail panel that tails the selected worker's assistant text.
 See Queues → Dashboard for the full key map.

 When a handoff or queue callback lands on the active agent, a distinct block appears in the transcript with sender, status, timestamp, and a body preview — before the agent reacts.